CrestFallenTurtle/EverydayAoC/README.md

 ```

 ### Main loop Declaration
 All of the meat of the program should primarly be reserved to the main loop, `PIECE OF SHIT`.
+Nothing can be definied in this section, and that should be reserved for the variable and method declaration sections.

 #### Example
 ```